snap-research/MaskGR/README.md

-# MADRec: MAsked Diffusion for generative Recommendation
+# Masked Diffusion for Generative Recommendation

 This repository implements a masked diffusion model on semantic-ID (SID) representations of items.
 It contains training and evaluation code, configuration files (Hydra), and utilities for data loading and model checkpoints.